 Donaldson and the Canon

 Even if book prices changed little after the Donaldson v.
 Beckett case, the question remains just how much the case helped increase reprinting of popular texts.
-As we saw above, a number of scholars have argued that the institution of fixed-term copyright led to a surge of reprints of classic authors.
+As we saw above, a number of scholars have argued that the institution of fixed-duration copyright led to a surge of reprints of classic authors.
 One way to test this claim is to examine the most popular authors within the ESTC corpus, and to examine their rates of publication over time.
 This data is presented in the following plot, which shows the cumulative publications of the most published ESTC authors over the course of the eighteenth century:

 Cumulative Publications of the Most Published ESTC Authors